Switch on the television in Iran these days and it won't be long before you see General Qasem Soleimani.

-He is widely credited with delivering the strategy that has helped President Bashar al-Assad turn the tide against rebel forces and recapture key cities and towns.
+In neighbouring Syria he is widely credited with delivering the strategy that has helped President Bashar al-Assad turn the tide against rebel forces and recapture key cities and towns.

-'[Iran's ambassador to Iraq] called repeatedly for breaks," he said.
+"[Iran's ambassador to Iraq] called repeatedly for breaks," he said.

 "I couldn't quite figure out why, and then later discovered that whenever I said something that he didn't have covered in his points, he would need to call back to Tehran for guidance - he was that tightly controlled.
 On the other end of the phone was Qasem Soleimani."